roberddd/batchgenie_landing-page/docs/index.md

     - Supports both Metallic/Roughness and Specular/Glossiness workflow.
     - Supports for 16+ types of maps: Albedo, Metallic, Roughness, Gloss, Alpha, Subsurface Scattering, Specular, Transmission, Emission, Sheen Color, Normal, Bump, Ambient Occlusion, Cavity, Displacement, and PACKED & CUSTOM types.
         - Packed: ARM/ORM/RMA textures that combine AO, Roughness, and Metallic maps.
         - Custom: Import any map and connect it to your chosen input via a dropdown menu.
+Supports packed textures.
     - Automatically sets up all necessary nodes, including color space adjustments and other configurations for a smooth workflow without manual intervention.
 This includes detecting normal map format and adding conversion nodes if needed, as well as auto-detecting the alpha channel from the Albedo texture to use its alpha channel if available.
     - Supports all combinations of Normal, Bump & Displacement maps.
     - Flexibly adjust the strength of Normal, Bump, Displacement, and Ambient Occlusion maps during import with the added convenience of bulk updates afterwards if needed.